TITLE 89: SOCIAL SERVICES

 Section 434.10 Administrative Hearings of Draft Audit Findings and Recommendations

-a) When a request for an administrative hearing is received, the administrator of the Administrative Hearings Unit may grant a request for a hearing only when:
+a) When a request for an administrative hearing is received, the administrator of the Administrative Hearings Unit will grant a request for a hearing only when the following conditions are met:

 1) the written request for an administrative hearing is received by the Department within the 15 business days following the conclusion of the exit conference;